YuLiangGoh/SmartHome/README.md

 ## Objective

 The objective of this project assignment is to gain experience with the analysis of software systems and to experience of integrating the concept into a practical project.
-Please make sure to manage your project in a way that will facilitate the reuse of the artefacts and produce, and of the knowledge that acquired.

 ## Prerequisites